zhangjiaobxy/ToBio/README.md

-ToBio 1.0 executable binay - Linux version
+ToBio 1.0 executable binary - Linux version
 ------------------------

 ToBio 1.0 is implemented in Python.